March is National Epilepsy Awareness Month and it’s just around the corner! This is an opportunity to speak out and spread epilepsy awareness.

-March is national Epilepsy Awareness Month!
-We encourage our community members to get involved in raising awareness about epilepsy, seizures and seizure first aid in as many ways as possible.
+We encourage our community members to get involved in raising awareness about epilepsy, seizures, and seizure first aid in as many ways as possible.
 Whether it is creating an event, joining a campaign, volunteering, or fundraising, there are many opportunities for anyone to get involved.
-If you, your loved one, your colleague, or your acquaintance has epilepsy, take this opportunity to make a lasting difference in the lives of everyone living with seizure disorders.
+If you, your loved one, your colleague, or your acquaintance has epilepsy, take this opportunity to make a lasting difference in the lives of everyone living with epilepsy.

 One in 100 people have epilepsy, but many don’t tell anyone their health status due to public misconceptions about the condition.
 Epilepsy Awareness Month is an excellent opportunity to begin a discussion about epilepsy, educate the public and break down the stigma of seizure disorders.

 The Purple Pansy Flower Boutique has found a BEAUTIFUL way to start the discussion about Epilepsy by holding their annual Purple Daisy Days.

 Although pre-ordering is necessary by calling 519-354-5555 or visiting the Purple Pansy at 46 William Street in Chatham-Kent.

 Pick up is Friday March 8th or Saturday March 9th.